krober10nd/SeismicMesh/paper/paper.md

 # Future applications

-The addition of distributed memory parallelism and the ability to remove degenerate 3D elements on top of the `DistMesh` algorithm represents a general purpose mesh generation tool.
-Much like how `DistMesh` has been used, it can be applied to many domains besides seismology.
-In fact, the user only needs to supply their own mesh sizing function and signed distance function to use the mesh generation capability.
+The ability to perform distributed memory parallelism, the Python wrapper for CGAL, and the ability to remove degenerate 3D elements represent  significant improvements to the `DistMesh` algorithm.
+Much like how `DistMesh` has already been used, it can be applied to many domains besides seismology.
+To use the mesh generation capabilities standalone, the user only needs to supply their own mesh sizing function and signed distance function.

-The usage of SDF to define the meshing domain present potential use cases in the topology-optimization framework [@laurain2018level] for modeling the sharp interface of salt-bodies in seismological domains.
+The usage of SDF to define the meshing domain present potential use cases in a topology-optimization framework [@laurain2018level] for modeling the sharp interface of salt-bodies in seismological domains.
 In these applications, the 0-level set of the SDF is used to demarcate the boundary of the feature.
-Each inversion iteration, updates to an objective functional produce a new 0-level set.
-In this scenario, `SeismicMesh` can be embedded within the algorithm to generate/adapt meshes that conform to the updated 0-level set.
+Each inversion iteration, updates to an objective functional produce a pertubations to the 0-level set.
+In this framework, `SeismicMesh` can be embedded within the algorithm to generate and adapt meshes so that they conform to the incremental 0-level sets.

 # Acknowledgements